antoniou79/BladeRunnerSubtitles/README.md

     * Don't use space(s) between the tuples!

 __For the exporting the game fonts mode__, the valid syntax expects only one (1) argument:
 1. folderpathForMIXFiles: is the path where the game's MIX files are located (STARTUP.MIX is required).
-The exported font files should be: 10PT.FON, TAHOMA18.FON, TAHOMA24.FON and KIA6PT.FON.
+The exported font files will be: 10PT.FON, TAHOMA18.FON, TAHOMA24.FON and KIA6PT.FON.

 __For the creation of subtitles' font mode__, there are six (6) mandatory launch arguments for the fontCreator tool:
 1. imageRowPNGFilename: is the filename of the input PNG image file which should contain a row of (preferably) tab separated glyphs.
 Example: "Tahoma_18ShdwTranspThreshZero003-G5.png".
 Keep in mind that: